genexuslabs/web-controls-library/src/components/gauge/readme.md

 This component allows you to display information in the form of ranges, and decide whether you want to show it using linear or circular gauges.

-Using `gx-range` you set the amount of ranges and the max value that gauge will have.
+Use `gx-gauge-range` element to set the number of ranges and the max value the gauge will have.

 <!-- Auto Generated Below -->